awesome-mixin-network/mixin_network_sdk_resource/PHP_trading_bitcoin.md

 ## Solution One: pay to ExinCore API
 [Exincore](https://github.com/exinone/exincore) provide a commercial trading API on mixin network.

 You pay USDT to ExinCore, ExinCore transfer Bitcoin to you on the fly with very low fee and fair price.
-Every transaction is anonymous but still can be verified on blockchain explorer.
+Every transaction is anonymous to public but still can be verified on blockchain explorer.
+Only you and exincore know the details.

+ExinCore don't know who you are because ExinCore only know your client's uuid.

 ### Pre-request:
 You should already have created a wallet based on Mixin Network.
 Create one by reading [PHP Bitcoin tutorial](https://github.com/wenewzhang/mixin_labs-php-bot).